mnzaki/ng-fx/README.md

 ```
 ##Using
 ###Animations
-+ All animations are used with ng-animate.
++ All animations are used with ngAnimate.
 So you can apply them to...
   + ng-hide / ng-show
   + ng-include
   + ng-if